 |One or more College of Law writing seminars, independent studies, or tutorials||2|

 Applicants must submit an application for admission; a short statement detailing their reasons for pursuing the M.S.L. degree; a current résumé; official transcripts from all institutions students have attended; two letters of recommendation; and an official ACT, SAT, Graduate Record Examination (GRE) General Test, Graduate Management Admission Test (GMAT), or Law School Admission Test (LSAT) score.
-International students whose first language is not English also must demonstrate English language proficiency by obtaining a satisfactory score on the Test of English as a Foreign Language (TOEFL).

 Application materials are reviewed by the M.S.L.
 Faculty Oversight Committee.